ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 ...you will find that you can use `n$` as input data without any trouble.

 In that case `CONTINUE` does a jump to the `INPUT` command in line 110.
-It disregards the report from the `LET` statement because that said `OK` and jumps to the command referred to in the previous report, i.e. line 110.
+It disregards the report from the `LET` statement because that said `OK` and jumps to the command referred to in the previous report, ie. line 110.
 This feature can be extremely useful as it allows you to 'fix' a program that has stopped due to errors, and then `CONTINUE` from that point.

 As we said before, the report `L BREAK into program` is special because after it, `CONTINUE` does not repeat the command where the program stopped.